 Family Therapy: Sessions will run for 60 to 75 minutes.
 This will be a space of collaboration between the therapist and family members involved: parents and children, parents or care givers, children, or couples.
 The purpose of this type of therapy is to facilitate change in the entire system, find and reinforce the strengths, wisdom, and support in the system so ultimately every individual find its place and the acceptance and compassion of the rest of the members of the family and/or partnership.

-Group Therapy: Like Individual Therapy, Group Therapy has the purpose to facilitate change and help the individual to improve their quality of life.
+Group Therapy: Sessions will run for 90 minutes.
+Like Individual Therapy, Group Therapy has the purpose to facilitate change and help the individual to improve their quality of life.
 However, in this setting the person will meet with a group of individuals and with one or two therapists.
 Group therapy gives the individual the great opportunity to address relational patterns, receive the support not only of the therapist but of the other group members, and have the opportunity to relate to others and feel “less alone”.

-Online/Phone Counseling: This is a great opportunity to receive support for those that don’t live in the Washington DC area and live in other European or South American countries.
-The sessions can be via Skype, long distance call by phone or email.
-In this case the use of a PayPal account would be necessary.
-These type of sessions are not covered by insurance, so the client will be fully responsible for the full fee of these sessions.
+Telehealth: This is a great opportunity to receive support for those that don’t live in the DMV area or live in other countries.
+The sessions can be via zoom, long distance call by phone or email.
+These type of sessions may not covered by insurance, so the client will be fully responsible for the full fee of these sessions.

 Jacob L.Moreno, founder of psychodrama wisely said: “a truly therapeutic procedure can not have less an objective than the whole of mankind”.